nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a project: `dp`

 Deleting a project requires specifying the project's name, which is case-sensitive.
 If the project is deleted successfully, a message confirming the deletion will be displayed.

 **Compulsory Arguments**

 - `-pn project_name`
     - Name of the project to delete.
-Case sensitive.
+Case-sensitive.

 **Example**